-Prince William enjoys cherry gazoz with Israel's Eurovision winner Netta Barzilai in Tel Aviv
+William enjoys cherry gazoz with Eurovision winner in Tel Aviv

 -

-Prince William enjoys cherry gazoz with Israel's Eurovision winner Netta Barzilai in Tel Aviv
+William enjoys cherry gazoz with Eurovision winner in Tel Aviv

-The Duke of Cambridge has met Israel’s 2018 Eurovision Song Contest winner ahead of a highly anticipated meeting with Palestinian Authority President Mahmoud Abbas, which will see Prince William become the first member of the Royal Family to visit at the request of the Government.
+The Duke of Cambridge has met Israel’s 2018 Eurovision Song Contest winner ahead of a highly anticipated meeting with Palestinian Authority president Mahmoud Abbas.

 William chatted to Netta Barzilai, whose success has made her an international star overnight, when he visited one of Tel Aviv’s most famous streets.